-Poet Mererid Hopwood looks forward to performing at the Ledbury Poetry Festival.
+Poet Mererid Hopwood talks about Versopolis and her excitement at performing at the Ledbury Poetry Festival.

 The motorway from Vienna that heads northwest to Krems may well pass through beautiful towns and countryside.
 But from the passenger seat of a speeding car you can only guess this, for the wide road, wider than the Danube even, is flanked by enormous walls.
 The driver explains that these are Lärmschutzmauer– ‘noise protection walls’ – built so that the villages and towns, the farmhouses and fields, the animals and the people who live behind them can carry on undisturbed by the thundering traffic.

 I was on my way to the Literatur und Wein festival where I was to take part as one of the Ledbury Poetry Festival-Versopolis poets, a EU funded gathering which mercifully still accepts Brexit-victims.
 There, I would be very much dependent on the ability of sound, if not noise, to reach minds, if not penetrate walls.
 In readings where nobody else knows the words, you have to rely to a large extent on the sounds of the syllables to convey meaning.

 You also need to have faith in the listening mind of the audience and its willingness to be wide open.
 For while listening is always an active engagement, listening to poems in a language you don’t understand demands even more participation.